VIDA-NYU/raster-join/README.md

 This takes the required input from the 'results-paper' directory,  generates Figure 8 of the paper, and stores it in the 'figures-paper' directory.

-- **figures-paper**: This directory contains all the figures (png files) in the paper that are generated using the python plot script (python plot-scripts/plot_script_main all) with the provided result files in the 'resuls-paper' directory as input.
+- **figures-paper**: This directory contains all the figures (png files) in the paper that are generated using the python plot script with the provided result files in the 'resuls-paper' directory as input (python plot-scripts/plot_script_main all).